TobiasNorlund/s1s2-deep-learning/README.md

 Here: Can this task be learnt more sample efficiently if utilizing a pretrained model capable of adding single digit numbers?

 1. How should System 2 be trained?
    - How does supervised loss vs reinforcement loss affect sample efficiency?
    - Can system 2 be trained more sample efficiently by sharing weights with (possibly pretrained) system 1?
 2. How should System 1 be trained?
    - Pretrained on `Qa+b+cEde` examples using de-noising objective
    - Jointly with system 2's feedback  (supevised of reinforcement) (backprop system 2 loss down to the `de` tokens)
    - Investigate sample efficiency when interpolating between the two (perfectly pretrained is most efficient, and no pretraining is least efficient)

-Bridge to NLP and learning to reason:
+Bridge to NLP and learning-to-reason:
  - What perplexity of system 1 is required for it to be feasible to teach a system 2?
+ -

 ### Execution plan